-We want you to be devoted to Jesus Christ.
-Being devoted to Jesus is a life-long journey and we are committed to helping you along the way.
-Devotion to Jesus comes through devotion to the Bible, which is His Word written to you personally.
-We encourage you to use the SOAP personal daily devotional process.
+One way to begin to incorporate the Bible into daily life is the SOAP personal daily devotional process.
 SOAP is an acronym: Scripture, Observation, Application, Prayer.
 While doing this, write your thoughts down in a journal.
-Journaling is an excellent way to record and process what God has spoken to us.
-Without writing our experiences down, you may forget those blessings and some very important lessons!
+Journaling is an excellent way to record and process what God has spoken to you.

 Take your time reading each chapter and allow God to speak to you.
 Look for a verse that particularly spoke to you and write it in your journal.